electronstudio/raylib-python-cffi/README.md

 ## Option 1: Install from Pypi (easiest but may not be up to date or be available for your platform)

 We distribute a statically linked binary Raylib library, install from Pypi.

+    pip3 install raylib==3.7.0.post1

+If that doesn't work then try:

     pip3 install raylib==3.7.0

-Or to have pip try to build the latest version from source:

-    pip3 install raylib==3.7.0.post1

 Some platforms that should be available: